-L Eshwar Rao, renowned miniature sculptor of Odisha, created a miniature ‘Ganesh temple’ with the help of 408 already used and thrown away ball pens.
+L Eshwar Rao, the renowned miniature sculptor of Odisha, created a miniature ‘Ganesh temple’ with the help of 408 already used and thrown-away ball pens.

 This Ganesh Chaturthi, Eshwar has chosen to pay his respect to Lord Ganesha through his distinctive art forms.
-Any onlooker will be bowled over by the sculptor’s art works that have been made using waste material ranging from bottles to battery, ball pens to pencils.
+Any onlooker will be bowled over by the sculptor’s artworks that have been made using waste material ranging from bottles to batteries, ball pens to pencils.

-Jatani-based sculptor Rao has created a miniature ‘Mandap’ of Lord Ganesha which would charm anyone, specially the environmentalists.
+Jatani-based sculptor Rao has created a miniature ‘Mandap’ of Lord Ganesha which would charm anyone, especially the environmentalists.

 “With the help of ball pens, I have created this tiny mandap for Lord Ganesha.
-Moreover, I have taken a small bottle of 1ml to showcase a miniature of the Lord in it, and also tried out my hand in carving a sculpture from a normal used cell battery.
+Moreover, I have taken a small bottle of 1ml to showcase a miniature of the Lord in it and also tried out my hand at carving a sculpture from a normally used cell battery.
 This is my way to represent the celebration of Ganesh Chaturthi,” revealed Eshwar Rao.

-Talented yet unassuming, L Eshwar Rao has been hailed and achieved “Most Number of Bottles Art” record this year.
-It consists of art work made of 500 bottles art on soaps, stones, chalk piece, color crayons.
+Talented yet unassuming, L Eshwar Rao has been hailed and achieved the “Most Number of Bottles Art” record this year.
+It consists of artwork made of 500 bottles art on soap, stones, chalk pieces, and colored crayons.